Proxtx/clipper/README.md

 ## custom clip-duration

-optionally you can add DURATION=MS your config.toml to adjust the clip-size.
+optionally you can add DURATION="MS" your config.toml to adjust the clip-size.
+Replace MS with your duration in milliseconds.